nerves-project/nerves_bootstrap/README.md

 [![Hex.pm](https://img.shields.io/hexpm/v/nerves_bootstrap.svg)](https://hex.pm/packages/nerves_bootstrap)

-Nerves.Bootstrap is an Elixir archive that brings Nerves support to Elixir's Mix build tool.
-It also provides a new project generator, `mix nerves.new`.
+Nerves.Bootstrap is an Elixir archive that brings Nerves support to Elixir's Mix build tool and provides a new project generator, `mix nerves.new`.

 We recommend reading the [Nerves Installation Guide](https://hexdocs.pm/nerves/installation.html) for installing and using